CentroEPiaggio/flexiforce-glove/README.md

 Check the result with `rostopic echo /flexiforce/joint_states`, or any other topic.

+## ToDo's

-ToDO: calibration method to obtain gain and offset for each sensor automatically.
+- [ ] Calibration method to obtain gain and offset for each sensor automatically
-ToDO: check that the number of sensor in yaml file matches the size of the raw data.
+- [ ] Validate that the number of sensor in yaml file matches the size of the raw data
+- [ ] Generalize for n-sensors in the firmware